arcavios/scooze/README.md

 """
 ```

+See [Setup](https://scooze.readthedocs.io/en/latest/setup/) and our [API Documentation](https://scooze.readthedocs.io/en/latest/dataclasses/card/) for more details.

 ## Contributing

 For guidance on setting up a development environment and how to make a contribution to scooze, see [Contributing to scooze](https://scooze.readthedocs.io/en/latest/contributing).